fischerjason/cooper-sms/docs/terms.md

 # Cooper SMS Terms & Conditions

-**Last updated: September 16, 2026**
+Last updated: September 25, 2026

-Cooper is a private personal AI assistant operated for the personal use of its owner.
-The SMS service is not offered to the general public.
+Cooper is a privately operated AI assistant, automation, and notification system operated by its owner and administrator.
+The Cooper SMS program is available only to the owner, administrator, and other specifically authorized recipients and is not offered as a public messaging service.

-## SMS Service
+## SMS Program

-Cooper may send conversational responses, requested notifications, reminders, and alerts to an explicitly authorized mobile number.
+Cooper may send informational and event-driven SMS messages including conversational responses, reminders, scheduled notifications, system and integration alerts, device status, monitored-condition updates, task results, and other configured operational notifications.

+Cooper does not send advertising, marketing, lead-generation, or third-party promotional messages.

+## Consent

+Additional recipients must explicitly consent to receive SMS messages from Cooper before their mobile number is added to the system by the administrator.
+Consent may be provided verbally.

+Consent to receive SMS messages is voluntary and is not a condition of purchasing goods or services.

+After enrollment, recipients receive confirmation of their participation in the Cooper SMS program.

+## Message Frequency and Charges

-Message frequency varies based on user interaction, requested reminders, notifications, and alerts.
+Message frequency varies based on user interaction, system activity, requested reminders and notifications, configured automations, and monitored events.

 Message and data rates may apply.

-## Consent

-SMS access is limited to a mobile number explicitly authorized by the owner.
-The authorized user consents to receive messages from Cooper at that number.

-Consent to receive SMS messages is not a condition of purchasing any goods or services.

 ## Opt Out

-Reply **STOP** to stop receiving SMS messages from Cooper.
+**Reply STOP to opt out of Cooper SMS messages at any time.**

-After opting out, no additional SMS messages will be sent unless messaging is subsequently re-enabled and consent is provided again.
+After opting out, no additional SMS messages will be sent unless the recipient subsequently provides consent and messaging is re-enabled.

 ## Help

-Reply **HELP** for assistance.
+**Reply HELP for assistance.**

+Additional questions regarding Cooper SMS may be submitted through the Cooper SMS project's GitHub repository.

 ## Privacy

 Information associated with Cooper SMS messaging is handled according to the Cooper Privacy Policy.

-Mobile information and SMS consent information are not sold or shared with third parties for marketing or promotional purposes.
+Mobile phone numbers, SMS opt-in data, and messaging consent information are not sold, shared, rented, or provided to third parties or affiliates for marketing or promotional purposes.

-## Availability
+## Message Delivery

+Carriers are not liable for any delayed or undelivered messages.

-Cooper is a personal experimental software system.
-SMS delivery and AI-generated responses may be delayed, unavailable, or inaccurate.
-The service should not be relied upon for emergency communications.
+SMS delivery is subject to carrier and network availability.
+Cooper is a personal software system, and SMS delivery or AI-generated responses may occasionally be delayed, unavailable, or inaccurate.
+Cooper should not be relied upon for emergency communications.

-## Contact

-Questions regarding these terms may be submitted through the Cooper SMS project's GitHub repository.